 Assembling policy leaders.

 In addition, AWP will be supporting Water Rising Institute, a non profit that for over 10 years has been addressing the global municipal water challenge by bringing together change makers to accelerate global water investment and innovation.
-In Davos they will convene an exclusive WaterTable for the leaders from seven countries: the USA, UK, Italy, Israel, Canada, Jordan, India, and Spain, creating a unique matchmaking platform for technology innovators, utilities, and family offices/investor.
+In Davos Water Rising is organizing a Water House to offer a hub for the thought leaders globally and the venue where Water Rising will host its WaterTable for the leaders from seven countries: the USA, UK, Italy, Israel, Canada, Jordan, India, and Spain, creating a unique matchmaking platform for technology innovators, utilities, and family offices/investor.
 Awareness and education are the keys to success.

 For information contact info@altruinstitute.com